-EchoStar Corporation (which, together with its subsidiaries, is referred to as "EchoStar," the "Company," "we," "us" and/or "our") is a holding company that was organized in October 2007 as a corporation under the laws of the State of Nevada and has operated as a separately traded public company from Dish Network Corporation ("DISH") since 2008.
-Our Class A common stock is publicly traded on the Nasdaq Global Select Market under the symbol "SATS."
+Hughes Satellite Systems Corporation (which, together with its subsidiaries, is referred to as "HSS," the "Company," "we," "us" and/or "our") is a holding company and a subsidiary of EchoStar Corporation ("EchoStar").
 We are a global provider of broadband satellite technologies, broadband internet services for home and small office customers, satellite operations and satellite services.
 We also deliver innovative network technologies, managed services and various communications solutions for aeronautical, enterprise and government customers.

 We primarily operate in the following two business segments:

 - Hughes which provides broadband satellite technologies and broadband internet services to domestic and international home and small office customers and broadband network technologies, managed services, equipment, hardware, satellite services and communication solutions to domestic and international consumers and aeronautical, enterprise and government customers.
 The Hughes segment also designs, provides and installs gateway and terminal equipment to customers for other satellite systems.
-In addition, our Hughes segment designs, develops, constructs and provides telecommunication networks comprising satellite ground segment systems and terminals to mobile system operators and our enterprise customers. - EchoStar Satellite Services ("ESS") which uses certain of our owned and leased in-orbit satellites and related licenses to provide satellite operations and satellite services on a full-time and/or occasional-use basis primarily to DISH Network Corporation and its subsidiaries ("DISH Network"), Dish Mexico, S. de R.L. de C.V., a joint venture we entered into in 2008 ("Dish Mexico"), United States ("U.S.") government service providers, internet service providers, broadcast news organizations, content providers and private enterprise customers.
+In addition, our Hughes segment designs, develops, constructs and provides telecommunication networks comprising satellite ground segment systems and terminals to mobile system operators and our enterprise customers. - EchoStar Satellite Services ("ESS") which uses certain of our owned and leased in-orbit satellites and related licenses to provide satellite operations and satellite services on a full-time and/or occasional-use basis primarily to DISH Network Corporation and its subsidiaries ("DISH Network"), Dish Mexico, S. de R.L. de C.V., a joint venture that EchoStar entered into in 2008 ("Dish Mexico"), United States ("U.S.") government service providers, internet service providers, broadcast news organizations, content providers, and private enterprise customers.